Vladimir Krasnopolsky: Biography

-Krasnopolskiy was born in Svedlorsk on 14 June 1933 to artist Arkady Vladimirovich Krasnopolsky.
+Krasnopolsky was born in Sverdlovsk on 14 June 1933 to artist Arkady Vladimirovich Krasnopolsky.
 In 1955, he graduated from the Faculty of History and Philology at Ural State University and from Gerasimov Institute of Cinematography in 1963.
 From 1961 to 1963, he was director of the Sverdlovsk Film Studio.
 In 1964, he became director of Mosfilm.
 In 1971, he joined the Communist Party of the Soviet Union.